CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-5/07/page02.md

     ![](../images/n57c55.png)

-     >**Note**: We want to have 3 centroids, so we can group the seasons into “Elite”, “Average”, and “Poor”.
+     >**Note:** We want to have 3 centroids, so we can group the seasons into “Elite”, “Average”, and “Poor”.

 1. Double-click **“Train Clustering Model” (1)**.
 Select **Edit Column (2)** under `Column Set`.